yzf750/web-application/sql-injection.md

 Manual testing MySQL ORDER BY query
 --------------------
 ```
-# Use Burp to loop through number 7
+# Use Burp to loop through number 7 to find the number of columns
-player=bill' order by 7-
+player=bill' order by 7#
 ```